compendium-app/compendium/packages/compendium-cdk/README.md

-# compendium
+# compendium cdk
-Compendium for various stuff built on serverless stack
+Compendium App aws infrastructure written in cdk.
+It exports:
+* aws graphQl api with baked dynamodb and stepfunction to handle requests
+* aws cloudformation stack with graphQl api

+To build lib run:

+### `npm run build`